 Don’t misunderstand.
 I know who these characters are.
 I know who their parents are.
 I know who their grandparents are.
 I know where they’ve lived and where they went to school.
 I could tell you their favourite foods and how they sit while reading a book.
 I understand their personalities — or thought I did.

-However, I was also well aware of the relationships between these women and the men (and other women) in their lives, and the ways in which they have been ignored, harmed or abused because of their gender.
+However, I was also well aware of the relationships between these women and the men and women in their lives, and the ways in which they have been ignored, harmed or abused because of their gender.
 And understanding all this is well and good.
 However, trauma should not be mistaken for personality.
 I think, with both of my protagonists, I had been defining who they were based largely on hurt and trauma.
 But a person is not the sum of their trauma.
 Trauma will affect them.
-It will make them make decisions they might not otherwise make.
+It will make them make decisions they might not otherwise have made.
 It will drive them forward.
 It will twist their thinking.
 But trauma is a crack in the vessel of a person’s being, not the substance of it.
 And looking at these two protagonists now, the old and the new, I can see that I’d been looking so close at the cracks that I wasn’t writing the vessel.
 Not fully.

 Is this because these characters are female?
 Not entirely.
 In the Tokyo story, my female protagonist was originally a supporting role that was pulled in as a co-protagonist in later revisions.
 She is not fleshed out quite as much as the original male protagonist because I haven't been "with" her as long.
 Nor is she some clichéd yin to my other character’s yang.
 The themes in the story are about the modern versus the emerging postmodern, and the idea of culture and what it becomes when it is splintered or complex.
 My Tokyo protagonists are played against one another, not to highlight tired ideas about masculine and feminine, but because they come together as childhood friends and then later as lovers.
 This first story is on the back-burner until this interminable thesis is complete, and I believe it will not be a terribly difficult process to repair these issues in later drafts.

 As for my second story, my protagonist is, in some ways, almost utterly alone in the story.
+Deliberately.
 She is physically and emotionally isolated.
 She has been through multiple traumas and disasters and is a broken person when the story begins.
 This would have been true even if she had been a man, except that some of those traumas are specifically tied into her gender.
 It is likely that even if I had written this story with a male lead, he might still have been defined by his trauma at this early stage in the project.

 Still, this is what I have learned today — don’t define your characters by what has broken them.
 Define who they would be without their trauma, then consider who they are because of their trauma.
 Don’t lose sight of the whole person.
 It seems simple, and it is.
 But it is an easy thing to lose track of when you are dealing with characters who have been through trauma and loss and are deeply affected by it.